unisoncomputing/unison-llm-support/instructions.md

 - 🧑‍🎓 Switching to LEARN mode.
 - 🧠 Switching to DEEP WORK mode.
 - 📝 Switching to DOCUMENTING mode.
-- 📝 Switching to TESTING mode.
+- 🧪 Switching to TESTING mode.

+And *briefly* summarize how the chosen mode of operating works.

 ## WHERE TO PUT CODE and how to typecheck it